aldro61/phyloreg-paper/README.md

 ## Status updates

+### July 24 2017

+* Experiments for pooled orthologs are running
+* Added a sanity check for the data: verify that no training set orthologous sequences are found in the testing set.

 ### July 22 2017

 * New results for the autograd implementations show that phylogenetic regularization does help achieve better testing set AUCs (train on file #270, test on file #269):